 LAPA was founded in 1999 as a joint venture of the Woodrow Wilson School of Public and International Affairs , the the University Center for Human Values, and the Politics Department.

-LAPA''s activities are overseen by a 9-member Executive Committee composed of distinguished members of the Princeton faculty, plus Kim Lane Scheppele as LAPA''s Director, Charles Beitz as UCHV''s Director, and the Woodrow Wilson School Dean Cecilia Rouse.
+LAPA’s activities are overseen by an Executive Committee composed of distinguished members of the Princeton faculty, plus Paul Frymer as LAPA's Director, Charles Beitz as UCHV's Director, and the Woodrow Wilson School Dean Cecilia Rouse.

 - Hendrik A. Hartog, Class of 1921 Bicentennial Professor in the History of American Law and Liberty; Professor of History; Director, Program in American Studies

 - Stanley N. Katz, Lecturer with the rank of Professor in Public and International Affairs, Woodrow Wilson School

 - Stephen J. Macedo, Laurance S. Rockefeller Professor of Politics and the University Center for Human Values

 - Paul Starr, Professor of Sociology and Public Affairs; Stuart Professor of Communications and Public Affairs